Rallen13/pavilion-challenge/README.md

 ## Context

 Throughout this challenge, I took full advantage of React’s modular nature by creating dynamically rendered components used on a single view.
 A thoughtful architecture was implemented using a utilities and components folder.
+Using SCSS, I reduced the amount of repeated styling and aligned my app with Github's branding.
+Utilizing a mobile-first approach with flexbox and media queries, the app is fully responsive across all viewport sizes.

-I utilized the GitHub Users REST API to get information about authenticated users.
-I was able to conceal an Auth Token within a process.env file.
-This was also my first time implementing pagination from an API call.
-I accomplished this by researching how to harness the power of Link Headers and utilized a third party package, "@web3-storage/parse-link-header", to parse the "next" link from the API response.
+I utilized the [GitHub Users REST API](https://docs.github.com/en/rest/users/users?apiVersion=2022-11-28) through [Oktokit.js](https://docs.github.com/en/rest/quickstart?apiVersion=2022-11-28).
+My first API call, [list users](https://docs.github.com/en/rest/users/users?apiVersion=2022-11-28#list-users), is set up to get a paginated response of 10 users.
+Then, I had to utilize a second end point, [get a user](https://docs.github.com/en/rest/users/users?apiVersion=2022-11-28#get-a-user), to get all information about an authenticated user.
+I was able to conceal an Github Auth Token within a process.env file.

+This was my first time implementing pagination from an API call and accomplished this by researching how to harness the power of Link Headers and utilized a third party package, [@web3-storage/parse-link-header](https://www.npmjs.com/package/@web3-storage/parse-link-header), to parse the `next` link from the API response.
 I have included code comments throughout to explain my approach more in depth.
-Using SCSS, I reduced the amount of repeated styling and aligned my app with Github's branding.
-Utilizing a mobile-first approach with flexbox,  the app is fully responsive across all viewport sizes .

 Lastly, end-to-end testing with Cypress was applied to ensure that the application behaves as expected and that the flow of data is maintained.

 ## Functionality